 What I really want is a system where the majority of parents who home educate very well and want to be left alone are not caused any hassle by the Bill.
 We need to let them get on with it.
-That would be the other amendment I might possibly have to table, apart from others that may be suggested by the Government or elsewhere.
+That would be the other amendment I might possibly have to table, apart from others that may be suggested by the Government or others.
 If parents are subject to one inspection and the local authority feels that everything is going well, there is no reason why that should ultimately become an annual inspection.
 However, if parents either need help or are asking for help, or if the local authority is worried about the welfare or education of the child, inspections might need to be carried out more frequently.
-The wording I include in proposed new Section 436B(3) in Clause 1(2) would ensure that there is a minimum of one inspection per annum and that it would continue normally thereafter.
+The wording I include in proposed new Section 436B(3) in Clause 1(2) would ensure that there was a minimum of one inspection per annum and that it would continue normally thereafter.
 Again, I emphasise that the majority of parents who take their children out of school are committed to educating them well.

-However, there is a second group of parents—I suspect that they might form the largest group—who may want to educate their children well, but they struggle.
+However, there is a second group of parents—I suspect that they might form the largest group—who may want to educate their children well but they struggle.
 That may be because they do not have access to all the facilities they need or because their circumstances change, such as perhaps taking on a more demanding job or something of that nature.
 What often happens at the moment is that these children are taken out of school and then put back in again a year or so later.
 That is very disruptive both for the child and the school.
 Another issue has been pointed out to me by a representative of Kent County Council; it is something that I did not know about.
 There is considerable evidence to suggest that children are taken out of school to avoid attendance orders and fines.
 I think that the Minister ought to look at the authorities that are reporting this problem.
 I have been told that taking children out of school to avoid fines is a major cause of this issue for local authorities.
 Again, this goes across the board politically.

 The Bill is straightforward in most senses.
 It seeks to amend the Education Act 1996 in such a way that there is a requirement on local authorities to register.
 Once we start registering, we can then start to help, advise, direct and protect.
 The trick here is to get that balance right.
 I want to work closely on this with the various education bodies, with the Government, in particular, and with local authorities to make sure that we do it well.
 I know people will say, “Well, at the moment, local authorities haven’t got the resources and can’t do it themselves”, but if we look at the numbers I gave earlier and bear in mind the problems of abuse, radicalisation and extremism, we cannot ignore this any longer.

-On radicalisation alone, I would simply say that as more cases come to light, as they are, media interest in and public pressure on this issue will grow.
-It is no accident that 10 or 15 years ago, I faced more opposition than support to what I was saying; now, I get more support than opposition.
+On radicalisation alone, I would simply say that as more cases come to light, as they do, media interest in and public pressure on this issue will grow.
+It is no accident that 10 or 15 years ago I faced more opposition than support to what I was saying; now, I get more support than opposition.
 Interestingly, some of the letters I have received were from people who wrote to me 10 or 15 years ago and who are now saying, “I got it wrong.
 I think we have to have this, but please do it in a way that doesn’t put too much pressure on me, because I am doing it okay”.
 I understand that and I want to achieve it.

 New Section 436B would put the duty on the local authority to monitor children receiving elective home education.
 As I have indicated, in Committee I will try to delete “the physical and emotional development of children”.
-I do not think that anybody will object; I think the penny will drop that we could not monitor that, as it did with me when I drafted the Bill in the first instance.
+I do not think that anybody will object; I think the penny will drop that we could not monitor that, as it did with me after I drafted the Bill in the first instance.
 I think also that those words troubled the people who are doing home education well; many of them wrote to me saying that I am Mao Tse-Tung in drag, trying to impose state control on all these people.
 Let me reassure this House and people outside that I am not Mao Tse-Tung in drag.
 I want a light-touch regulation for people who are doing home education well and I want to help those who are not.
 I also want to protect those children who are at serious risk.

 My proposed new Section 436B then lists the duty of the local authority to monitor children.
 New subsection (2) is, in a way, the key one, because it requires registration; it brings the issue into the modern world, where we register it.
-New subsection (3) covers the issue of whether the assessment will be annually, or more than annually; as I say, the key there is to allow it to be done annually for people doing home education well.
+New subsection (3) covers the issue of whether the assessment will be done annually, or more than annually; as I say, the key there is to allow it to be done annually for people doing home education well.
 We may even move to a situation where, because everybody is certified, we take that provision out altogether.
 We must have a minimum of annual assessments in order to allow other assessments to take place when we are worried about a child or the quality of the education, and so on.
-Obviously, we are concerned about the quality of education on the basics of reading, writing and numeracy, as the previous Minister and Government were, because many children—particularly those who are taken out of school and then put back in, to avoid fines and attendance orders—would be left in a very vulnerable situation.
+Obviously, we are concerned about the quality of education on the basics of reading, writing and numeracy, as the previous Minister and Government were, because many children—particularly those who are taken out of school and then put back in to avoid fines and attendance orders—would be left in a very vulnerable situation.

 Clause 2 will give various powers to the Secretary of State to make regulations by statutory instrument if necessary.
 I have tried to phrase this in a way that enables the Secretary of State to consult widely and issue guidance, as and when necessary.
 That is a fairly normal procedure, which I happen to think will be quite important in this area.
 Guidance relating to elective home education—covered by Clause 2—is important because it requires that the updating of guidance by the Secretary of State must have regard to elective home education providing instruction in writing and numeracy, and take into account the child’s age, aptitude, ability and any special educational needs.
-That is because in the present situation, there is troubling evidence—I am afraid that I cannot put a number on it at this stage—that children are taken out of school because the parent feels, often rightly, that the required special educational needs are not being met by the local authority and that they can do a better job with the child out of school.
+That is because in the present situation there is troubling evidence—I am afraid that I cannot put a number on it at this stage—that children are taken out of school because the parent feels, often rightly, that the required special educational needs are not being met by the local authority and that they can do a better job with the child out of school.
 Those parents need help.
-It is a matter of saying not that they have to put the child back into school, but that a child with special educational needs will need additional attention.
+It is a matter of saying not that they have to put the child back into school but that a child with special educational needs will need additional attention.
 The clause would give the Secretary of State the ability to offer guidance and, in Clause 2(2)(b), to take into account the views of children and parents.